thumb777/prompt/Product-ebook.md

 ### Constraints
 - Suggest visuals, don’t generate.
 - Max 75 words/slide.
-- Stats placeholder: “Insert stat (e.g., 75% seek better communication).”*
+- Stats placeholder: Use [PLACEHOLDER Stat: e.g., 78% of Xx do y] if no stats found.